NEWS REPORTER AND ANCHOR

 Today, Russ Bloxom lives

-in Arlington, TX and is the Marketing Director for Speed
+in Arlington, TX and recently retired as the Marketing Director for Speed

 Fab-Crete in nearby Kennedale, a successful construction company his